deepcell/deepcell.cf/README.md

 ### Support or Contact

-Having trouble some code?
-DeepCell provide paid consultance, please [contact me](https://deepcell.cf/contact) and we’ll help you sort it out.
+Having trouble with some code?
+DeepCell provide paid consultancy, please [contact me](mail:deepcell@gmail.com) and I’ll help you sort it out.

 ### For Donations:
 - Bitcoin: `39fNfmdJEL77CLuYXe3WzTgeYbF346LE9i`